 The ancient Greek philosopher Aristotle defined man as a rational animal.
 It is truly amazing how much ado has been made of this single declaration by so many people in subsequent ages.
 When Aristotle made this definition, he was imitating his teacher Plato, who in turn imitated his great hero Socrates, who spent much of his later years searching for definitions for certain words such as truth, beauty, goodness, and justice, while he sought to show that his fellow Athenians didn’t know anything, including those who were generally esteemed by the populace or had a reputation for knowledge or wisdom.
 Throughout the ages, because of their great admiration for this triumvirate of philosophizing fools, many readers of these self-proclaimed reasoning animals have likewise imitated them by repeating the things they said or wrote and by applying their method of reasoning to as many different areas of study as possible.
-But it cannot be said that this is evidence of our rationality or intelligence, since Aristotle’s definition that men, or human beings in general, are rational animals is wrong.
+But it cannot be said that this is evidence of these people’s rationality or intelligence, since Aristotle’s definition that men, and more generally human beings, are rational animals is wrong.

-First of all, why is a definition of man, or humanity, necessary?
-Is there any human being in the world who is so perceptually challenged or confused that one is not able to tell a human apart from a non-human animal, organism, or object, and thus needs a precise definition in order to do so?
+First of all, why is a definition of man or humanity necessary?
+Is there any human being in the world who is so perceptually challenged or confused that one is not able to tell a human being apart from a non-human animal, organism, or object, and thus needs a precise definition in order to do so?
 Second, and more importantly, when people are not reasoning, reason is a very poor guide to understanding their behaviour.
-In this regard, reasoning is no different from any other acquired human skill, such as playing the guitar, which is another uniquely human activity.
-And just as knowing that a person plays the guitar, or the manner in which one does so, is of little or no use in helping us to understand the person’s behaviour when one is not playing the guitar, neither is reason of much use in understanding a person’s behaviour when one is not engaged in this activity.
+In this regard, reasoning is no different from all the many other acquired human skills that some human animals value, practise, and take the necessary time to acquire.
+Some examples are playing a board game like chess or playing a musical instrument like the guitar, which, just like reasoning, are other uniquely human activities.
+And just as knowing that a person plays chess or the guitar, or the manner in which one does so, is of little or no use in helping us to understand the person’s behaviour when one is not playing chess or the guitar, neither is reason of much use in helping us to understand a person’s behaviour when one is not engaged in this activity.

 What these examples illustrate is that reasoning is only one of the myriad activities that people perform during their lives.
 Moreover, it is an activity that only some of us perform some of the time.
 For the truth is that the great majority of human beings spend very little time engaged in deliberate reasoning – in performing the one, single activity that, according to Aristotle, defines our entire species and differentiates us from all other animals.

-Another important point is that, like almost all these other uniquely human activities, reasoning is a behaviour that must be learned.
-And the way it is learned is by observing others who know how to perform the activity.
-Until recently, the vast majority of human beings had never observed this activity being performed by a member of their society.
+Another important point is that, like almost all of these other uniquely human activities, reasoning is a behaviour that must be learned.
+And the way it is learned is by observing and learning from others who know how to perform the activity correctly.
+Until recently, the vast majority of human beings had never observed this activity being performed by a member of the community in which they lived.
 Not surprisingly, these people not only spent no time in deliberate logical reasoning, they did not know how to reason.
 This is no different from the fact that someone who has never observed others speaking a certain language, playing a certain game, sport, or musical instrument, using a computer, flying a plane, and so on, will not know how to perform that activity.

 The common assumption that someone who knows how to reason is less likely to make mistakes about the world in general, and about human relationships in particular, is not always justified.
 For who among us, when we are troubled or unsure about which course of action we should take, would seek the advice of a philosopher?

-Although some people have claimed there are some other animals that exhibit a behaviour which they would call laughter, it does not serve the same function that laughter does in our case, which is to make us feel embarrassed at a failure to imitate those we see around us and change our behaviour so that it matches theirs.
-As in other cases, we should be wary of anthropomorphizing other animals, a very common tendency that is due, in large part, to the prevalence of fables and stories in which human characteristics and behaviours are carelessly attributed to them.
+Although some people have claimed there are some non-human animals that exhibit a behaviour which they would call laughter, it does not serve the same function that laughter does in our case, which is to make us feel embarrassed at a failure to imitate those that we see around us and change our behaviour so that it conforms to their behaviour.
+As in other cases, we should be wary of anthropomorphizing other animals, a common tendency that is due, in large part, to the prevalence of fables and stories in which human characteristics and behaviours are carelessly and mistakenly attributed to them.